Ericka Hunter: Career

 After studying dance and theater in her hometown of Ottawa, Ontario, she made her professional debut with Radio City Rockettes at 18.
 Ericka then joined the Toronto company of The Lion King before being cast as a featured dancer in the ABC/Disney movie The Music Man.
 In 2002, at the age of 20, she made her Broadway debut in the original revival cast of Flower Drum Song and then went on to perform in the Broadway cast of 42nd Street.

 In 2006, she relocated to Los Angeles to develop a music and fashion career.
 She worked as an assistant to stylist Joe Zee performed alongside artists such as Rihanna, Shakira, and Justin Timberlake.
 During this period, she began using the professional name Ericka Hunter, taking the last name from a maternal great-grandmother.

 In 2008, she returned to New York.
 She joined the cast of the Broadway musical Rock of Ages in 2009.
 She later performed in Doctor Zhivago, the musical thriller American Psycho, Rock Of Ages (where she played the lead role of Sherrie), as well as the revival of Miss Saigon (understudied/performed the roles of Gigi and Ellen).

 Early in 2018, she performed in the Danny Strong newly scripted version of Chess at the Kennedy Center.
 In addition to her Broadway credits, she's been cast in multiple TV productions including Mozart In The Jungle (Amazon), Smash (NBC), Modern Love (Amazon), and Katy Keene (CW).
 In 2021, she was a Core Dancer on Schmigadoon!, released on Apple TV+.

 Hunter is featured on French DJ Morgan Nagoya's dance single "Promised Land" along with Jonny Rose and Chris Reeder.
 She released her first U.S. solo single "Fight to Believe" on January 17, 2013.

 Personal life

 Hunter is married to actor Aaron Tveit.
 Tveit confirmed in December 2024 that the two welcomed their first child, a daughter, in November.
+Hunter and Tveit shared on social media in August 2026 that they are expecting another child.